 - The CHDO Single Family Home Development RFP was issued in PY 2018.
 Three CHDO's were selected to move forward for funding consideration.
-In PY 2019, two CHDOs were awarded funding. - HCDD sponsored training for home developers, including CHDOs, that focused on marketing, design, and financial documentation.
+In PY 2019, two CHDOs were awarded funding. - HCDD sponsored training for home developers, including CHDOs, that focused on how to become a CHDO.